FATelarico/ctv-network/NetworkAnalysis.md

 source: https://github.com/FATelarico/ctv-network
 ---

-This CRAN Task View contains a list of packages that can be used for dealing with networks (also known as _relational data_ and _graphs_).
+This CRAN Task View contains a curated list of packages that can be used for analyzing and modeling networks (also known as _relational data_ and _graphs_).

-This list of R packages is curated to include tools specifically designed for analysing and modeling relational data.
-These packages facilitate the examination of phenomena - be they natural, social, or otherwise artificial - that manifest themselves in the relations between one or more sets of entitiess.
+These packages facilitate the examination of natural, social, or other phenomena that manifest themselves in the relations between one or more sets of entities.

-Conversely, the list excludes packages that primarily deal with graphical models defined as graph representions of conditional in/dependence between variables.
+The list excludes packages that primarily deal with graphical models defined as graph representations of conditional in/dependence between variables.
 This includes Markovian graphs, which, despite their relevance in statistical modeling, are better covered under the CRAN TaskView on [Graphical Models](https://cran.r-project.org/web/views/GraphicalModels.html).
-This distinction keeps the list focused on network analysis that goes beyond mere statistical dependencies, aiming instead to explore broader relational dynamics.
+This distinction keeps the list focused on network analysis to explore broader relational dynamics.

 This page is articulated in sections listing the packages/functions to perform specific operations on networks.
 The packages are categorised based on their scope and focus as follows:

 1. The first section provides a review of all-in-one R packages for basic network-analytic operations such as creating, manipulating, and describing relational data.

-2. Subsequently, packages offering models and inference tools applicable across disciplines and fields of interests are discussed.
+2. Subsequently, packages offering models and inference tools applicable across disciplines and fields of interest are discussed.
 Here, a distinction is drawn between frequentist and Bayesian methods.

-2. Then, the focus shifts to packages containing data structures, methods, and model with a narrower field of application.
+3. Then, the focus shifts to packages containing data structures, methods, and models with a narrower field of application.
 The list includes some of the areas where network methods are more widely applied: ecology, bibliometrics, (bio)-chemistry, neurosciences and psychology, public health, the social sciences and economics.

 4. Finally, packages and functions for two advanced network-analytic tasks are presented: visualisation and clustering.
 In the latter case, the items listed are distinguished on the basis of their approach into three categories:

     - community detection,
     - blockmodeling;
     - others.

-Some packages could be placed under more heading because they can perform multiple tasks (e.g., clustering and visualisation).
-But for the sake of brevity, non-core packages are listed only once: in the section that described each package's main use case.
+Some packages could appear under multiple headings because they can perform multiple tasks (e.g., clustering and visualisation).
+But, for the sake of brevity, non-core packages are listed only once: in the section that described each package's main use case.

-If you think that some package is missing from the list, please file an issue in the GitHub repository or contact the maintainer.
+If you think that a package is missing from the list, please file an issue in the GitHub repository or contact the maintainer.

 # Main Packages & Basic tasks